prashantkumbhare16/DIgit_Recognition_Model-Zidio_internship/README.md

-Here's a README file content for your Digit Recognition project:

----

 # Digit Recognition using CNN

 This project aims to build a Convolutional Neural Network (CNN) model to classify handwritten digits (0-9) from the MNIST dataset.
 The goal is to train a deep learning model that can predict the digit labels from images of handwritten numbers.